 With his petulant expression, ruffled hair, and disheveled clothes, he looked like a sullen youth.
 We might have been the same age, but in that moment, I felt decades older than him.

 He shot to his feet.
 “What?!”

 He’d moved too fast in his inebriated state, and I had to grab his arm to steady him.
 “Sit back down before you topple both of us.”
 He sat.
-“And for God’s sake, keep your voice down.”
+“And for God’s sake, stop shouting.”

-He peered up at me in disbelief, but at least his voice was quieter when he spoke.
+He peered up at me in disbelief, but at least his lowered his voice.
 “Have you really?”